 - Commitment: The teacher and her students must commit to do the work.
 The success of the project is the result of an interdependent process.
 One person’s choice to do or not do work has ramifications for the entire tribe.
 Commitment is everything.

-- Action: Tribal Teaching is a pedagogy designed for action.
-The teacher and her students must leave the classroom, enter into the world, implement their project, and allow reality to judge the worthiness of their work.
+- Action: The teacher and her students must take action; that is, leave the classroom, enter into the world, implement their project, and allow reality to judge the worthiness of their work.